jcdarwin/ansible-roles-vagrant/README.md

 Install Ansible if you haven't already, as [per the instructions](http://ansible-tips-and-tricks.readthedocs.io/en/latest/ansible/install/)

+We use the dev install, as a [recently-fixed issue](https://github.com/ansible/ansible/issues/13876) can cause failures in ansible:

+    pip install git+git://github.com/ansible/ansible.git@devel

 Check that we can ping our host:

     ansible -m ping all -i ansible/hosts